guzba/mummy/README.md

 * Keeps your server's threads away from the socket.
 This has many benefits, one of which is preventing a malicious actor from easily blocking all of your server's threads with a low and slow attack.

 * Maintains the same simple to write request handlers.

+## What is Mummy not great for?

+Everything comes with trade-offs.
+Mummy is focused on being an exceptional API server.
+Think REST, JSON RPC, WebSockets, HTML from templates etc.

+The property these share in common is they are all relatively memory-light.
+Most things are, which is great, but if you're specifically going to be serving a lot of very large files or expect large file uploads, Mummy is probably not the best choice.

+Why is Mummy not great for large files?
+This is because Mummy dispatches fully received in-memory requests to worker threads and sends in-memory responses.
+This is great for everything except very large files.

 ## Example HTTP server